If you’re a furniture makeover fan, today is your lucky day!

 It took 2 solid coats and another half coat (touching up in areas) to get the full coverage I was looking for.
-I made sure to work the paint in long, smooth strokes using my Fusion Rounded Brush, and to push the paint down into the deeper grain spots on the drawer fronts.
+I made sure to work the paint in long, smooth strokes using my Staalmeester Brush, and to push the paint down into the deeper grain spots on the drawer fronts.

 The result was a quick makeover with a super-smooth finish.

-I loved the smoothness of the soft blue color so much that I decided to only distressed the piece in a few places, just along the edges.
+I loved the smoothness of the soft blue color so much that I decided to only distress the piece in a few places, just along the edges.
 I didn’t want to take away too much from the solid blue.

-I debated on what to do with the original hardware, but decided to just clean it and put it back on.
+I debated what to do with the original hardware, but decided to just clean it and put it back on.
 The brass ended up pairing well with the blue, and I think looks pretty darn good on the piece now!

 So here it is . . .

 I wish y’all could stick your hand through the screen and feel just how smooth the finish is.

 Little Whale is a beautiful blue, definitely great for a nursery but would be so nice on regular pieces as well!

 Have you tried out any of the new Tones for Tots colors yet?
 I would love to hear what you think of them!